open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 > Configuring a processor does not enable it.
 Processors are enabled via
 > pipelines within the [service](#service) section.

-A basic example of all available processors is provided below.
+A basic example of the default processors is provided below.
+A full list of processors can be found [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor)

 > For detailed processor configuration, please see the [processor README.md](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/README.md).